Mugabe Singapore trip raises more health questions

 In April, aides angrily denied reports by some international media that he was undergoing intensive treatment in a Singapore hospital and was fighting for his life.

+A minister from the rival Movement for Democratic Change (MDC) party who attended Monday’s cabinet meeting said Mugabe did not look sick.
+“The old man looked his normal old and energetic self, attentive and in control.
+If he is sick, it was not obvious,” the minister said.

-Mugabe, one of Africa’s longest-serving leaders who has been accused of rigging elections to stay in power, has often laughed off suggestions that he is seriously ill, saying he is fit enough to contest a poll due in the next year.
+Mugabe, one of Africa’s longest-serving leaders, has often laughed off suggestions that he is seriously ill, saying he is fit enough to contest an election due in the next year.